-The Department of Infrastructure and Regional Development is committed to supporting the employment and career development of people with disability and will be participating in the APS RecruitAbility scheme for the Department's 2017 Graduate Development Program.
+The Department of Infrastructure, Regional Development and Cities is committed to supporting the employment and career development of people with disability and will be participating in the APS RecruitAbility scheme for the department's 2019 Graduate Development Program.
 This means that applicants who identify as having a disability, who opt into the RecruitAbility scheme, and who meet the minimum requirements of the vacancy will be progressed to the next stage in the recruitment process.

 Details about the RecruitAbility scheme can be found at the Australian Public Service Commission's website.